top of page

 Does a Power of Attorney Have to Be Notarized in Florida?

-Both requirements must be met for the POA to be enforceable.
+Both requirements are mandatory for the document to be legally valid.

 To properly execute a Power of Attorney in Florida: